haodong0518/haodong0518.github.io/_posts/2023-12-16-Kalman-Filter-Application.md

 The estimated  path distract a lot from the groundtruth path, this is probably caused by control errors, the ground frictions and odometry data.

 ![Desktop View](/project_images/SLAM/UKF_Algorithm.png){: width="372" height="189" }

+The motion model performs well in ideal environments without any frictions, and it performs poorly  in real environments if only motion model is used in path estimations.
+Real-world systems are subject to various sources of error, noise, and uncertainty.
+Measurement data reflects the actual, observed behavior of the system, but it is often corrupted by noise.
+Kalman filters use this noisy measurement data to correct and refine the system's state estimate.
+By continuously updating the state estimate with new measurements, the filter reduces the impact of noise and provides a more accurate and stable estimate.

+In mathematical terms, the UKF captures the mean and covariance of the state distribution more accurately by considering terms beyond the first-order linear approximation:

+The update step of the UKF similarly generates sigma points for measurements, predicts expected measurements using the measurement model, and updates the state estimate based on the actual measurements.
+The UKF combines the information from the prediction and update steps to provide an accurate and robust estimate of the state in the presence of nonlinearities and uncertainty

+Unscented Kalman filters not only estimate the state but also provide an estimate of the uncertainty (covariance) associated with that state estimate.
+Measurement data is used to update this covariance, reflecting the increasing or decreasing confidence in the state estimate.
+This information is valuable for decision-making and assessing the reliability of the filter's output.

 ### For implementing the unscented kalman filter, I assume:
 1. The state X is in gaussian distribution in 3 dimensions.